Sunday, December 29, 2019

 When I left clinic at the end of the afternoon, I stopped by the clinic manager's office again.
 He asked how I was doing, and he remarked that caring for patients is what makes medicine and nursing so hard.
 He is right, but I also believe that caring for you made being your doctor easy, because it was less of a job and more of a calling.
 Maybe it is better that I missed the funeral and will always remember how vivacious you were at our last appointment, complaining that the surgeon had not prescribed you enough pain medication.

-Upon more sober reflection, I realize some of my tears may have been in anger: that no one called your primary care provider after declaring your time of death.
+Later I realized some of my tears may have been from anger: that no one called your primary care provider after declaring your time of death.
 That the chart did not alert me to your status as a "deceased patient" when I was preparing for clinic between a long day at the hospital and a few hours of sleep.
 And that the electronic medical record does not have a designation for "a patient who cannot keep her appointment because she could not afford a life-saving medication."

 Sincerely,